therbootcamp/Intro2R_Unibe_2022/_materials/communication/emails.md

 We are very much looking forward to spend time with you and R in this introductory course.

-We have created a dedicated course website, where you will find all materials and information (slides, exercises) concerning the course: https://therbootcamp.github.io/Intro2R_Unibe_2022/
+To provide you with the necessary details we have created a dedicated course website, where you will find all materials and information (slides, exercises) concerning the course: https://therbootcamp.github.io/Intro2R_Unibe_2022/